networknext/next/docs/planning_your_production_relay_fleet.md

 }
 ```

+Make sure that all datacenters where you host servers for your buyer are in this list.

-Network Next uses this list of enabled datacenters per-buyer to only optimize traffic to the datacenters where game servers reside.
+Network Next uses this list of to optimize traffic _only_ to the datacenters where game servers reside.
 This is a significant reduction in the amount of work the optimizer needs to do, because route optimization process is otherwise O(n^3) where n is the number of relays in your relay fleet, and now it is ~O(n^2*m) where m is the number of destination relays.

 ## 2. In each location where you host servers add 20-30 additional relays from other suppliers

 What you are doing now is effectively setting up alternative routes from clients to your servers across different networks.

-For example, if you host in AWS, spinning up google cloud relays in the same location means that if the google cloud network is better performing, lower latency, or just less congested at any point in time to the AWS network for a client, then the traffic will be steered through google's network on the way to your game server in AWS.
+For example, if you host in AWS, spinning up Google Cloud relays in the same location means that if the google cloud network is better performing, lower latency, or just less congested at any point in time to the AWS network for a client, then the traffic will be steered through google's network on the way to your game server in AWS.
+Spinning up additional relays in the same location, especially bare metal often exposes fast links between different clouds, as the clouds don't really optimize transit between them.

 Start with cloud relays first as they are easy to spin up and down with little effort.
 Once you have exhausted cloud options, start looking into bare metal relays in the same city.
 It is recommended that you setup bare metal relays with a 10G NIC, and a plan that provides sufficient sustained traffic.
 It is little value adding a relay if it can only carry < 1gbps of traffic.